awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 + This approach to EFS backup involves a number of AWS resources\.
 For this solution, you need to create the following:

   + One production file system and one backup file system that contains a full copy of the production file system\.
-The system also will contain any incremental changes to your data over the backup rotation period\.
+The system also contains any incremental changes to your data over the backup rotation period\.

   + Amazon EC2 instances, whose lifecycles are managed by AWS Data Pipeline, that perform restorations and scheduled backups\.

   + One regularly scheduled AWS Data Pipeline for backing up data\.

-  + An ad hoc AWS Data Pipeline for restoring backups\.
+  + An AWS Data Pipeline for restoring backups\.

   When this solution is implemented, it results in billing to your account for these services\.
 For more information, see the pricing pages for [Amazon EFS](https://aws.amazon.com/efs/pricing/), [Amazon EC2](https://aws.amazon.com/ec2/pricing/), and [AWS Data Pipeline](https://aws.amazon.com/datapipeline/pricing/)\.